 Littleton Public Schools Transportation is proud to be part of the largest and safest form of mass transit in the United States.
 Over half of the 50 million students who attend school in the United States get to and from school in one of almost half a million yellow school buses.
 According to the American School Bus Council, "Students are about 70 times more likely to get to school safely if they take the school bus instead of traveling by car."

-"Space Available" applications can be submitted for the 2018–2019 school year beginning on July 1, 2018.
+"Space Available" applications can be submitted for the 2019–2020 school year beginning on July 1, 2019.
 "Space available" seat assignments may be made prior to the start of the school year, but typically, most assignments will happen after the actual ridership counts have been collected over the first three to four weeks of school.
-To apply for one of the open seats, you must complete a "Space Available" application form (submit online or print it and return it to Transportation Services).
+To apply for an available seat, you must complete a "Space Available" application form (submit online or print it and return it to Transportation Services).
 Applications will be processed on a first-received basis.
-The application will also be available in hard copy at each LPS school and at the Transportation Services Center.
-NOTE: Due to the uncertainty of ridership based on the new bell time structure and a complete revision of all routes, the majority of Space Available applications will not be processed until after October 01 once several weeks of ridership data has been obtained.

 (call for: Where's My Bus?, Child Not Riding (SPED))